MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

     However, if you use the following MRM features, be aware that these aren't currently supported by Microsoft 365 retention policies:

-    - Applying different retention policies to different folders within a mailbox.
-Instead, a Microsoft 365 retention policy applies to all folders in the mailbox.
-However, a user can apply different retention settings to folders by using a [default retention label](create-apply-retention-labels.md#applying-a-default-retention-label-to-an-outlook-folder).
+    - Admin-applied retention policies to specific folders within a mailbox.
+A Microsoft 365 retention policy applies to all folders in the mailbox.
+However, an admin can configure different retention settings for folders by using retention labels that a user applies to their folders as a [default retention label](create-apply-retention-labels.md#applying-a-default-retention-label-to-an-outlook-folder).

-    - Automatically move emails from a user's primary mailbox to their archive mailbox after a specified period of time.
+    - An archive policy for [archive mailboxes](enable-archive-mailboxes.md) to automatically move emails from a user's primary mailbox to their archive mailbox after a specified period of time.
+An archive policy (with any settings) can be used in conjunction with a Microsoft 365 retention policy that applies to both the primary and archive mailbox, and with retention labels.

 **Older features from SharePoint and OneDrive:**